Rainy-chaos-sys/Rainy-chaos-sys/README.md

 ![IMG_4540](https://github.com/user-attachments/assets/31acea8a-f0ed-4ec8-8da1-95a34107b125)

-HAIII THIS IS BASIC INFO ABOUT ME THE HOST OF MY SYS!
+HAIII THIS IS BASIC INFO ABOUT ME!

 Name: Oliver, oli (if friend), Ollie pop (if bf)